hyperf/hyperf/docs/en/db/quick-start.md

 }
 ```

-## Logging the raw SQL queries
+## Printing the Recently Executed SQL

-> The current method can only be used in the development environment and must be removed before online deployment, otherwise it will cause serious memory leaks and data consistency issues.
+> The current method can only be used in the development environment.
+It must be removed before deployment to production, otherwise it will cause serious memory leaks and data confusion.

-You can use the [database event listener](en/db/event) to record the SQL queries:
+To log `SQL` in production, please use [Event Listening](/en/db/event)

 ```php
 <?php